thoughtram/blog/_posts/2017-07-26-a-web-animations-deep-dive-with-angular.md

 - **stagger()** animates a bunch of elements with a delay in between each animation
 - **group()** specifies a list of animations that are run in parallel
 - **sequence()** specifies a list of animations that are run one at a time
-- **animation()** can be used to create reusable animations with input parameters for
+- **animation()** can be used to create reusable animations with input parameters
 - **useAnimation()** invokes reusable animations created with `animation()`
 - **animateChild()** will invoke child animations which are normally blocked

 Neat!
 Let's use that to re-implement our profile animation with Angular's animation DSL.
-In order to demonstrate most of the above animation helpers, espeically `animateChild()`, we need to refactor our application a bit.
+In order to demonstrate most of the above animation helpers, especially `animateChild()`, we need to refactor our application a bit.

-First of all, we create a new component called `ProfileStatsComponent` which now contains the `ul` that was perviously part of the `DashboardComponent`.
+First of all, we create a new component called `ProfileStatsComponent` which now contains the `ul` that was previously part of the `DashboardComponent`.
 The template of the `DashboardComponent` now looks like this:

 {% highlight html %}
 {% raw %}